Organised by the City/Architecture PhD programme

 Maria S. Giudici is Diploma Unit Master and PhD supervisor at the Architectural Association, the coordinator of the history and theory course at the School of Architecture of the Royal College of Art, and the founder of the publishing and educational platform Black Square.
 She holds a PhD from TU Delft with a thesis on the construction of modern subjectivity through the project of public space.

 Samaneh Moafi is a researcher and project coordinator at Forensic Architecture, Goldsmiths University of London.
-She has received her Doctorate in Philosophy from The Architectural Association (AA) School of Architecture.
-Her PhD research examines struggle and resistance from the space of the home with a particular focus on gender roles and class identities in Iran.
-Previously, Samaneh has led design studios at the Bartlett School of Architecture, University College of London (2014-15) and the University of Technology Sydney (2012-13), as well as teaching a number of technical courses and workshops at the Royal College of Arts and the Architectural Association.
+She received her PhD from the Architectural Association (AA) with a thesis titled “Home Rebellion”, on struggle and resistance from the space of the home with a particular focus on gender roles and class identities in Iran.

 Davide Sacconi is an architect, Senior Lecturer at the Syracuse University London Program, Visiting Lecturer at the Royal College of Art, PhD Candidate at the Architectural Association and cofounder of CAMPO, a space for architecture in Rome.